 Why do we cough?

-Your body has many ways of defending you from the bugs that cause the common cold.
-One defence mechanism is the production of mucus, a sticky, slimy substance that entraps viruses and bacteria in its slippery layers.
+Your body has many ways of defending you from the hundreds of bugs that can cause the common cold.
+One defence mechanism is the production of mucus, a sticky, slimy substance that entraps viruses and bacteria in its slippery layers

-The body may try to expel mucus from the respiratory tract by coughing.
+Once these bugs have been captured, the body may try to expel mucus from the respiratory tract by coughing.
 This is fine if the cough is moderate and productive, but not so great if the cough doesn’t result in the expulsion of catarrh, and continues unabated for ages.
-Lingering coughs can last for up to three months after a common cold, according to Professor Eccles, Director of the Common Cold Centre in Cardiff.
+It’s thought that lingering coughs can last for up to three months after a common cold which is bound to make life miserable!

-Other herbs that frequently prove handy for those feeling chesty are Ivy and Thyme.
-Taken together these two herbs thin the mucus to make it easier to expel, and also ease the spasms in the bronchial tubes.
-This reduces the amount of coughing the sufferer experiences, but the remaining coughs are productive in that they get the clogging catarrh up and out.
+Other herbs that frequently prove handy for those suffering from a chesty cough are ivy and thyme.
+When taken together these two herbs thin mucus to make it easier to expel.
+However, they also ease spasms in the bronchial tube which helps to reduce the amount of coughing the sufferer experiences.
+Plus, these herbs also ensure that remaining coughs are productive in that they get the clogging catarrh up and out.
 The result is a swifter end to the cough and a return to peaceful nights and painless throats.

 Not sure where to find a reliable cough remedy containing both ivy and thyme?
 Well, look no further than Bronchoforce!

 This product contains liquorice alongside freshly harvested ivy and thyme which work together to tackle the chesty, mucus and catarrh-filled coughs that often accompany colds or flu.

 Originally published on 24 September 2013 (updated on 28 September 2018)